-The Quick Answer: Can you take a walking frame on a plane?
-Zimmer frames/walkers can be taken through airport security and to the gate.
-Whether they can be taken in the cabin depends on the airline’s policy, how large they are and whether there is sufficient storage on the plane.
+Can you take a walking frame on a plane?
+You can take a walking frame or Zimmer frame on a plane.
+They’re allowed through airport security and to the gate.
+Whether they can be taken on board depends on the airline’s policy, the frame’s size, and available storage space on the aircraft.
+Folding walkers are easier to store and travel with.

 Contents